Merchant Cash Advance Calculator: Find Your Borrowing Costs

 If you’re considering this form of financing, start with our MCA calculator.
 By plugging a few numbers into this easy-to-use tool, you’ll come away with a better understanding of what your repayments might look like on a daily or weekly basis.

 An MCA is not a loan, but an advance.
 When you enter into an agreement with an MCA lender, you receive a sum of cash in exchange for a percentage of your future sales.

 Learn more about merchant cash advances.

 Merchant Cash Advance Fee Structure

 Factor rates are expressed as a decimal figure rather than a percentage, and typically range from 1.10 to 1.30.
-The factor rate is used to calculate the MCA fee, which is a percentage of the original advance amount, not a fee based on depreciating principal.
-For this reason, the cost of MCA financing remains the same, whether you pay off an advance in 3 months or six.
+A factor rate is used to calculate the MCA fee, which is a percentage of the original advance amount, not a fee based on depreciating principal.
+For this reason, the cost of MCA financing remains the same, whether you pay off an advance in 3 months or 6.

 How to Calculate MCA Factor Fees

 Say you get a $20,000 cash advance at a 1.20 factor rate.
 To determine how much you will pay back to the MCA provider, multiply the cash advance amount by the factor rate.